PASTOR T. O. BANSO

-The angry mob beat Sosthenes, the leader of the synagogue in the courtroom, sequel to the refusal of the governor of Achaia to consider their accusation against Paul.
+The angry mob beat Sosthenes, the leader of the synagogue in the courtroom following the refusal of the governor of Achaia to consider their accusation against Paul.
 They visited their anger and frustration on Sosthenes and, interestingly, Gallio paid no attention.
 Sosthenes was part of the plot against Paul.
 But the name Sosthenes appeared later in Paul’s letter to the Corinthians.
 It is not clear if Paul was referring to the same person.
-“Paul, called to be an apostle of Jesus Christ through the will of God, and Sosthenes our brother” (1 Cor 1:1 NKJV).
-If this verse refers to the same person, it would then mean that he became a Christian sometimes later.
+“Paul, called to be an apostle of Jesus Christ through the will of God, and Sosthenes our brother” (1 Corinthians 1:1 NKJV).
+If this verse refers to the same person, it would then mean that he became a Christian sometime later.

 The Jews never expected the deputy would be against them.
-The unseen hand of God put him there as the governor of Achaia at this time (verse12).
+The unseen hand of God put him there as the governor of Achaia at this time (verse 12).
 Why was Gallio the governor at that time?
-Why not another person who would be bias against Paul?
-God knew ahead what these people would do and put Gallio there.
-That confirmed what God had told Paul earlier in Acts 18:9-10: “One night the Lord spoke to Paul in a vision and told him, ‘Don’t be afraid!
-Speak out!
-Don’t be silent!
-For I am with you, and no one will attack and harm you, for many people in this city belong to me” (NLT).
-Gallio belonged to God!
-Hallelujah!
+Why not another person who would be biased against Paul?
+God knew already what these people would do and put Gallio there.
+That confirmed what God had told Paul earlier in Acts 18:9-10: “Now the Lord spoke to Paul in the night by a vision, ‘Do not be afraid, but speak, and do not keep silent; for I am with you, and no one will attack you to hurt you; for I have many people in this city” (NKJV).

 There is no information that Paul’s friends and the mayor were either Jews or Christians, yet they acted in favour of Paul and the cause of the gospel.
 God can use anyone to achieve His ultimate purpose in your life.
-That’s why He could use Cyrus and even called him his anointed or shepherd.
-“When I say of Cyrus, ‘He is my shepherd,’ he will certainly do as I say.
-He will command, ‘Rebuild Jerusalem’; he will say, ‘Restore the Temple’” (Isaiah 44:28 NLT).
+That’s why He could use Cyrus, and even called him his anointed or shepherd.
+“Who says of Cyrus, ‘He is My shepherd, and he shall perform all My pleasure, saying to Jerusalem, ‘You shall be built,’ And to the temple, ‘Your foundation shall be laid’” (Isaiah 44:28 NKJV).

 King Amaziah and the unseen hand of God

 If Amaziah could threaten to kill a prophet who was trying to save him from being destroyed, then it was certain God’s hands must be in it!
 The next step he took was a false step.
 He consulted with his advisers on going to war with Israel rather than consulting with God’s prophet.
 He went to that battle because God wanted to bring him down for promoting idolatry.
 All attempts by the king of Israel to discourage him failed.
-“But Amaziah refused to listen, for God was determined to destroy him for turning to the gods of Edom” (2 Chro 25:20 NLT).
+“But Amaziah would not heed, for it came from God, that He might give them into the hand of their enemies, because they sought the gods of Edom” (2 Chronicles 25:20 NKJV).
 Amaziah was roundly defeated and humiliated by the king of Israel.
 The unseen hand of God will cause all your unrepentant enemies to remain adamant like Amaziah or stubborn like Pharaoh so that they may suffer a colossal loss or defeat they won’t recover from.

 Could this be God?

 Let me show you how this worked in the life of the Israelites.
-“These are the nations that the Lord left in the land to test those Israelites who had not experienced the wars of Canaan.
-He did this to teach warfare to generations of Israelites who had no experience in battle.
-These are the nations: the Philistines (those living under the five Philistine rulers), all the Canaanites, the Sidonians, and the Hivites living in the mountains of Lebanon from Mount Baal-hermon to Lebo-hamath.
-These people were left to test the Israelites—to see whether they would obey the commands the Lord had given to their ancestors through Moses.
-He has a purpose to achieve through them” (Judge 3:1-4 NLT).
+“Now these are the nations which the Lord left, that He might test Israel by them, that is, all who had not known any of the wars in Canaan (this was only so that the generations of the children of Israel might be taught to know war, at least those who had not formerly known it), namely, five lords of the Philistines, all the Canaanites, the Sidonians, and the Hivites who dwelt in Mount Lebanon, from Mount Baal Hermon to the entrance of Hamath.
+And they were left, that He might test Israel by them, to know whether they would obey the commandments of the Lord, which He had commanded their fathers by the hand of Moses” (Judges 3:1-4 NKJV).
 God allowed these enemies to remain in order to test the Israelites to see whether they would obey the Lord’s commands to their ancestors through Moses.